elipousson/presentations/2016-07-12-explore-101-outreach.md

 - Why does outreach matter for historic places?
 - How do you use "interpretation" for outreach?
 - What kinds of outreach can you do for historic places?
-- How do you plan effective outreach?

 ---

 ## What is outreach?

-Outreach is a form of communication.
-You can use your story about a historic place as a way to **talk to people** in Baltimore and outside of Baltimore.
+Outreach is a form of **communication**.

+A story about a historic place is a way to **talk to people** in Baltimore and outside of Baltimore.

 Outreach around historic places is sometimes known as **interpretation**.